 The design of the Sony A7R IV does not appear to have been altered significantly from that of the A7R III, at least not to the naked eye; nonetheless, a few adjustments have been made to the design, and these changes have been done for a variety of reasons.

-The exposure compensation dial formerly located on the top plate has been updated to include a locking button in the exact location as the mode dial.
-On a dial of this size, the fact that this can be locked and unlocked with just a single press is far handier than the alternative, which is to keep pressing it anytime you want to turn it.
+The exposure compensation dial formerly on the top plate has been updated to include a locking button in the exact location of the mode dial.
+On a dial of this size, the fact that it can be locked and unlocked with just a single press is far better than the alternative, which is to keep pressing it anytime you want to turn it.

 Sony a7r IV Autofocus

-In recent years, manufacturers have been observed to devote a considerable amount of attention to their focusing technologies, and Sony has previously wowed us with systems that make use of its Real-time Tracking and Real-time Eye AF technology.
-Both are included in the A7R IV, and they complement one another when it comes to tracking a subject that is on the move, whether it be a person or an animal.
+In recent years, manufacturers have been observed to devote a considerable amount of attention to their focusing technologies.
+For example, Sony previously wowed us with systems that use its Real-time Tracking and Eye AF technology.
+Both are included in the A7R IV and complement one another when tracking a subject on the move, whether a person or an animal.

-When the camera is configured to maintain focus constantly, it can follow a moving subject successfully.
-To tell the camera what to concentrate on, the quickest approach to give it instructions is to tap the screen in the proper area and let it do the rest of the work for you.
+The camera can successfully follow a moving subject when configured to maintain focus constantly.
+Therefore, to tell the camera what to concentrate on, the quickest approach to give it instructions is to tap the screen in the proper area and let it do the rest of the work for you.
 This is true even if you have a focusing point that is already selected and you position it over the subject.

 Sony a7r IV Performance

-At the time of this writing, the Sony A7R IV is the most recent camera to feature an electronic viewfinder with 5.76 million dots, following in the footsteps of cameras such as the Panasonic S1R and S1, as well as the Fujifilm GFX 100.
-This contrasts with the viewfinders that other competitors use, which have 3.69 million dots.
+At this time, the Sony A7R IV is the most recent camera to feature an electronic viewfinder with 5.76 million dots, following in the footsteps of cameras such as the Panasonic S1R and S1, as well as the Fujifilm GFX 100.
+This contrasts with other competitors’ viewfinders, which have 3.69 million dots.

-The LCD screen underneath it functions well and reacts appropriately to mild pushes, taps, and swipes.
-In particular, it works quite well when shooting videos since touching the screen enables seamless transitions between the various focus states.
+The LCD screen underneath it functions well and reacts appropriately to gentle pushes, taps, and swipes.
+In particular, it works well when shooting videos since touching the screen enables seamless transitions between the various focus states.

 Sony a7r IV Image Quality

-The colors that come out of the camera are surely beautiful, and the abundance of creative styles gives you the option to either select a suitable setting without much effort or make your own with only a little bit more effort.
+The colors that come out of the camera are beautiful, and the abundance of creative styles allows you to select a suitable setting without much effort or make your own with only a little more effort.

 The lack of a post-capture raw processing option, which would have enabled you to alter these images later, is unfortunate.
 Still, the extensive pre-capture processing options help to alleviate some of the frustration.

-When comparing photographs, one issue that we found on several occasions was that there were tiny differences in the way the auto-white balance was set.
-In most cases, this would take place when the primary subject filled a little different fraction of the frame in comparison to an initial photograph.
+When comparing photographs, one issue we found on several occasions was that there were tiny differences in how the auto-white balance was set.
+In most cases, this would occur when the primary subject filled a little different fraction of the frame compared to an initial photograph.
 Yet, there was a discernible change between warmer and cooler tones.

 However, the metering system of the A7R IV proves to be far more dependable, performing well not just in well-balanced situations but also in more challenging settings, such as when dealing with backlighting or with expansive brighter regions like the sky.